This section includes resources for children with cancer and their families, including organizations, websites, and camps and retreats.

 Where There's a Need, Inc. provides support and encouragement for women and children with cancer by designing and creating unique head garments to address many appearance-related concerns.

-Young People With Cancer: A Handbook for Parents from the National Cancer Institute provides information on all stages of a child's illness.
+Children With Cancer: A Guide for Parents from the National Cancer Institute provides information for parents who have a child with cancer.
 It tells you what to expect and suggests ways to prepare for different situations.

 Camps and Retreats

 Whether it's a summer camp, a week-long retreat, or a weekend gathering, children, adults, and families can come together to experience new adventures, find support, and learn something new about themselves.
 Read more about camps and retreats for families touched by cancer .